 Before You Make a Formal Request for Access

-You are encouraged to check if the information or document you are seeking is already publicly available on the Council's website.
+Before you make a formal request for information, we encourage you to check if the information or document you are seeking is already publicly available on our website.

-The Council publishes an Information Statement(PDF, 238KB) which contains information about its functions and procedures, the types of documents it keeps, reports and publications and FOI arrangements (as required under Part II of the Freedom of Information Act 1982).
+Our Information Statement(PDF, 238KB) contains information about our functions and procedures, the types of documents we keep, reports and publications and FOI arrangements (as required under Part II of the Freedom of Information Act 1982).

 Where you cannot find the information or document you are seeking, we encourage you to contact us and ask if the information or document you are seeking is available or can be provided to you.